Shipping is the most dangerous time your products face.

 Either way, too much force is transferred to your product too quickly, causing it to break.

-Vibrations are like a million tiny jolts that come in quick succession over the course of minutes, hours, or even days.
-Instead of breaking your product in a snap they often
+Vibrations are like a million tiny jolts that come in quick succession over the course of minutes, hours, or even days, causing breakage or damage at pressure points.

 Internal Movement